Project Leads

 Coming Soon!

-Prior to joining Lenovo, Wai Chung served as Senior Director of Dell’s Extreme Scale Infrastructure in Singapore and Director of Data Center Solutions (DCS) in Hong Kong for more than 11 years.
-He was the founding member of DCS to start-up the business operation and was responsible for providing Custom Server Platforms, Solutions & Services to Hyperscale and CSP customers in Greater China and APJ.
-Since joining Dell in 1996, he has held various leadership positions in High Performance Computing, Cloud Computing, Big Data, Networking and Data Center Infrastructure Solutions.
-Wai Chung also held several management & engineering roles in JOS Synergy (Hong Kong), iAsiaworks (Shanghai) and Siemens Advanced Engineering (Singapore) responsible for Solutions Consulting, Data Center Co-location Services and Network Engineering respectively in his early career.
+Before his tenure at Lenovo, Wai Chung held key roles at Dell, including Director of Dell’s Extreme Scale Infrastructure in Singapore and Director of Data Center Solutions (DCS) in Hong Kong for over a decade.
+He was the founding member of DCS to start-up the business operation and was responsible for providing Custom Server Design Platforms, Data Center Solutions & Services to Hyperscale and Large Enterprise customers in Greater China and APJ.

-Wai Chung holds a Master’s Degree of Business Administration from the University of Strathclyde.
+Wai Chung holds a Master of Business Administration from the University of Strathclyde.